guanming-zhang/clamp/README.md

 ```

 ## Semi-supervised learning
-Once the pretraining is done, use the following command to for the semi-supervised learning(only ImageNet-1K is supported).
+Once the pretraining is done, use the following command for semi-supervised learning (only ImageNet-1K is supported).
 ```
 python semi_sl.py /path/to/pretrained_model /path/to/default_config.ini
 ```